Killers of Kilimanjaro: Production

+Development

-Warwick Films had made three films in Africa, Safari, Zarak and Odongo.
-The movie was announced in July 1956 and inspired by the story of the Tsavo maneaters recounted in the 1954 book African Bush Adventures by J.A.
+Warwick Films was a British-based production company that specialised in making adventure stories with an American film star in the lead.
+It had made three films in Africa, Safari, Zarak and Odongo.
+Warwick announced Killers of Kilimanjaro in April 1956 under the title African Bush Adventure as part of a three-year slate of films worth $17 million.
+The story was inspired by the story of the Tsavo maneaters recounted in the 1954 book African Bush Adventures by J.A.
 Hunter and Daniel P. Mannix.

-It was based on a story by Richard Maibaum and Cyril Hume.
+In July 1956 Warwick announced the title would be Adamson of Africa and would be written by Richard Maibaum and Cyril Hume.
 (Warwick also announced they would make a second African film, the musical The Golden Fiddle, which would ultimately not be made.)

-A screenplay was done by Peter Viertel, who had worked on The African Queen, and written a novel of the experiences called White Hunter, Black Heart.
+Another screenplay was done by Peter Viertel, who had worked on The African Queen, and written a novel of the experiences called White Hunter, Black Heart.
 In September 1957 Alan Ladd, who had made three films for Warwick, was the announced as male lead – it was meant to be part of a six-picture deal between Ladd and Warwick worth $2 million that also included The Man Inside and It's Always Four O'Clock.
 In the final event Ladd made no further films for Warwick - the lead role went to Robert Taylor.
 Taylor signed in January 1959 at which time the film was called African Bush.
 Co-stars Anthony Newley and Anne Aubrey were under contract to Warwick, and had just made Idol on Parade for the company.